mne-tools/mne-cpp/doc/gh-pages/pages/development/staticbuild.md

 nmake install
 ```

+A static Qt version should now be setup in the `qt5_wasm_binaries` folder.

 ## Compile MNE-CPP with the `static` flag

 Create a shadow build folder, run `qmake` and build MNE-CPP (on Windows use `nmake` or `jom` instead of `make`):